Mathieu-Seurin/3D_Baxter_representation_learning/README.md

 ```
 python generateNNImages.py 5 5 Log/modelY2017_D24_M06_H06M19S10_staticButtonSimplest_resnet_cont_MCD0_8_S0_4
 ```
+IMPORTANT: In order to run it with a non random fixed test set of images, call it with only one argument (the number of neigbors to generate for each image in the test set and it will assess the test set of 50 images defined in Const.lua and Utils.py)

 ## RUNNING: python report_results.py
 Will plot the current winning leaderboard of models' KNN MSE for each dataset trained.